balteravishay/buzz/readme.md

 # Introduction

-Buzz is a scaling platform allowing Azure Virtual Machine Scale Sets (VMSS) to scale beyond the limits of a single set, allowing for hyper-scale stress tests, DDoS simulators and HPC use cases.
+Buzz is a scaling platform which allows Azure Virtual Machine Scale Sets (VMSS) to scale beyond the limits of a single set and enables hyper-scale stress tests, DDoS simulators and HPC use cases.

 # Information